mustard123/master-thesis/README.md

 ### Parameters

-There are various parameters which you can specify in the *docker-compose.yml* file
+There are various parameters which you can specify in the *docker-compose.yml* file.

-run this to see what the possible params are:
+Run this to see what the possible params are:
 ```
 ./zero_mq_split_a.py -h
 ```